-There is an excellent blog by the owner of a woman-owned car dealership in California at AskPatty.com "Automotive Advice for Women".
+Jody DeVere is the owner of a woman-owned car dealership in California and has an excellent blog: AskPatty.com "Automotive Advice for Women".
 She supports and is the president of the United Spinal Association and her blog posts include many that relate to disabled drivers.

 TSA Tips for Traveling with Visible and Invisible Disabilities

 Those of us with invisible disabilities know how humiliating the TSA checkpoint can be and a long wait in line can build your pain level to much higher levels.
 I can identify with the terrible experience had by Brittany Quinn that she documents in her post TSA Agent Kruze: "Was the surgery worth the pain?".
 Hopefully her formal complaint to the TSA and the DoHS succeeded in getting better training for the TSA agents.
 Since then some improvements have been made that can help you.
 Before your trip:

 Apply for a TSA PreCheck™ membership: good for 5 years and is renewable, fee is $85, spend less time in line, you do not have to remove your shoes, light jackets, belts, 3-1-1 liquids, or laptops.
 You can apply online and get an appointment at your local airport or a TSA enrollment center to have a 10-minute background check and be fingerprinted.